NITCbase/nitcbase.github.io/docs/Design/Buffer Layer.md

     //find a free buffer using StaticBuffer::getFreeBuffer() .

-    //initialize the header of the block with pblock: -1, lblock: -1, rblock: -1, numEntries: 0, numAttrs: 0 and numSlots: 0 using setHeader().
+    //initialize the header of the block with
+    //pblock: -1, lblock: -1, rblock: -1, numEntries: 0, numAttrs: 0 and numSlots: 0
+    //using setHeader().

     //update the block type of the block to the input block type using setBlockType().